 The Family Education Rights and Privacy ACT of 1974, as amended, sets forth requirements regarding the privacy of student records.
 FERPA affords students certain rights with respect to their education records.These rights include: the student’s right to inspect and review their education record, the student’s right to request amendment of their education record, the student’s right to limit disclosure of personally identifiable information, and the right to file a complaint with the U. S. Department of Education.Students must also be made aware of those items listed on the University of La Verne Directory Information list.The university, may release the following types of directory information without student consent: student’s name, enrollment status, major field of study, dates of attendance, degrees and awards received, email address, mailing/permanent address, phone number, participation in officially recognized sports and activities, photographs, and for student athletes, weight and height.
 In addition, the university forwards education records to other agencies and institutions that have requested the records and in which the student seeks or intends to enroll or is already enrolled where the request is related to the student’s enrollment or transfer.FERPA does allow the University of La Verne to disclose information without student written consent under specified exceptions.FERPA allows disclosure without student consent to school officials with a legitimate educational interest.A school official as defined by FERPA, is a person employed by the university in an administrative, supervisory, academic, research, or support staff position (including law enforcement unit personnel and health staff); a person serving on the board of trustees; or a student serving on an official committee, such as a disciplinary or grievance committee.A “School Official” is deemed to have a legitimate educational interest if the information requested or if the information that is needed to be accessed for that official is necessary to (a) perform appropriate tasks that are specified in their position description, tasks that are assigned by a supervisor, or by contract agreement; (b) perform a task related to a student’s education;(c) perform a task related to the discipline of a student; or (d) provide a service of benefit relating to the student or student’s family such as health care, counseling, job placement, library services, or financial aid.
 Additional exceptions are listed on page 66 of the university catalog.The full University of La Verne Policy is available as listed below.

 The University of La Verne is accredited by the Accrediting Commission for Senior Colleges and Universities of the Western Association of Schools and Colleges.
 For additional University of La Verne accreditations, click here.
-For a full listing of Accreditation and Memberships, please review page 11 of the course catalog.
+For a full listing of Accreditation and Memberships, please the course catalog.

 University of La Verne students may study on six continents for periods ranging from a few weeks to a full academic year.
 Through La Verne-affiliated programs, students can spend a semester studying in traditional destinations, such as England, France, and Japan, or in more exotic venues, including Jordan, Ghana, and India.
 La Verne sometimes also offers short term study tours during January, spring break, and summer.
 Enrollment in a study abroad program approved for university credit during the academic year may be considered as enrollment at the University of La Verne for the purpose of applying for and receiving Financial Aid.